ibm-cloud-docs/apps/tutorials/tutorial_starter_kube.md

 	- You can use the _@Value_ annotation, or use the Spring framework environment class _getProperty()_ method.
 For more information, see [Accessing credentials](/docs/java-spring?topic=java-spring-configuration#accessing-credentials).

 * Add new service credentials to your Kubernetes environment:
-	- When you add another service to your application after the DevOps toolchain is created, those service credentials aren't automatically updated to your deployed application and GitLab repository.
+	- When you add another service to your app after the DevOps toolchain is created, those service credentials aren't automatically updated to your deployed app and GitLab repository.
 You must [manually add the credentials to the deployment environment](/docs/apps?topic=creating-apps-credentials_overview).